Introduction

 - To hide the left-hand navigation bar when it's open, select the left-facing arrow on the right-hand side of the navigation bar.

-Navigate through the screens in your course
+Navigate through the screens

 How you navigate through screens depends on whether you have the left hand navigation bar open.